Dryden Lake

 Dryden Lake is located near Dryden, New York.
 Fish species present in the lake include bluegill, yellow perch, pickerel, and pumpkinseed sunfish.
 There is access via state owned boat launch on West Lake Road, 1 mile south of Dryden.
 No motors are allowed on this lake.

+The lake was created in 1803 by James Lacy, who constructed a dam on Virgil Creek.